 Some experts suggest spending nearly as much on your home-theater speakers as you do on your Projector or Television.
 While that might be overkill for many, if your home theater will have a twofold purpose, i.e., as a primary spot for serious music listening, that might not seem so unreasonable.

 Music demands much more from speakers, since they need to be able to handle anything from delicate string instruments to driving percussion to deep bass equally well, and without adding coloration or distortion.

 Richard is passionate about music, sound, and harmony.
 He finds pleasure in creating music.
-He believes, good music and cinema experience should not be limited to theaters and concerts.
-So, in his idle hours, he tests and reviews music systems, TVs for Home Entertainment.
+He believes that good music and cinema experience should not be limited to theaters and concerts.
+So, in his idle hours, he tests and reviews music systems and TVs for Home Entertainment.